jspotten/cs324-labs/08-lab-socket-hunt/README.md

 Store each of the arguments provided on the command line (i.e., the `argv` argument to `main()`) in variables.
-Note that `port`, `level`, and `seed` are all integers, so you will want to convert them to integers with `atoi()`.
+Note that `port`, `level`, and `seed` are numerical values, so you will want to convert them to integers with `atoi()`.
 However, because `getaddrinfo()` takes a `char *` for port, you might want to maintain a string (`char []`) version of the port as well.